Avnet/hsio-dualcam-rtd/docs/source/sdcard.rst

 SDcard Image Instructions
 =========================

-The following procedure will write the ZUBoard 1CG 16GB microSD card with the out of box image for the Dual Camera HSIO mezzanine card.
+The following procedure will write the ZUBoard 1CG 16GB microSD card with the out of box image for the Dual Camera HSIO module.

 **WARNING This procedure will erase everything on the microSD card, so backup anything important prior to running performing this operation.**